jeremytammik/tbc/a/1878_au_roundtable_not.md

 A Follow up, check Revit Ideas.

-Q Collection classes are often IEnumerable, not IEnumerable<T>?
+Q Collection classes are often IEnumerable, not IEnumerable&lt;T&gt;?

 A That has historical reasons.
 They were introduced earlier on.
 We are gradually migrating away from that.
 We’ll get to it.